 A care home has a legal duty to ensure that any risk from fire or the effects of fire are kept to an absolute minimum.
 In order to accurately assess the level of risk, as a responsible care provider, you would need to do a formal risk assessment.
 The following article covers the basics for care home fire safety risk assessments.

 The first part of this risk assessment is to identify any and all hazards.
 Hazards will vary from one workplace to another.
-Each individual hazard and type of fire risk needs to be assessed with the overall fire safety plan adapted to include level of risk and actions taken to minimise.
+Each individual hazard and type of fire risk needs to be assessed with the overall fire safety plan adapted to include the level of risk and actions taken to minimise it.

 Types of fire risk

-The majority of work based fires today are due to faulty electrical appliances.
+The majority of workplace fires today are due to faulty electrical appliances.
 Proactive measures would include good housekeeping, such as having all appliances PAT tested to make sure they are functioning correctly.